 - Marital discord and extramarital affairs

 - Highly stressful work environment (think: trainee teachers on practicum, National Servicemen, bankers etc).

-- Traumatic childhood experiences that interfere with the ability to form stable and trusting connections as a person enters adulthood
+- Traumatic childhood experiences that can interfere with the ability to form stable and trusting connections as a person enters adulthood

 When we feel completely stuck in this “cloud” of depression, we can easily lose sight of what we really NEED vs what we WANT.

 It is often helpful to talk to someone kind and supportive.
 It can be a friend, a relative, a spiritual mentor or a therapist.
 Sometimes, we just need someone to see that we are suffering.
 We see flickers of hope when we have someone to accompany us in this dark time.
 Sometimes we see solutions through talking.
 Sometimes the solution is simply to allow ourselves to grief without guilt.

 I encourage you to reach out – to yourself and to others.
 Sadness is a common suffering of humanity.
 It strikes everyone at least a few times in our lifetime.

 Talk to an agony aunt

 If you happen to be the person putting on this “agony aunt” or “counsellor” hat, here are some quick tips:

 - Ask them to snap out of it